dylpickles93/dotfiles/README.md

 ### Notes
 - Due to symlinking, you can edit the actual .bash_profile file and have the dotfile bash_profile automatically update
+- The keybindings are not tied to your AWS EC2 instance, but rather tied to your account.
+There is no need to manually set this when creating a new EC2, but is good to include in the dotfiles in case you want revert back to previous version.